sftcd/tlspad/README.md

         the first of those is used as the FF profile when starting.
         Have to see if that honors the "no reporting" privacy settings in FF.
+        - looks like FF telemetry <blah>.cdn.mozilla.net has nearby IPs and some similar DNS names exist in FF about:config
+        - Doesn't seem to have done the biz, still seeing connection to some unexpected oddball IPs, despite using profile with telemetry off
+        - Leave it for now, hope to learn more about it as we go

     - A bug seen a while back that I guess may be related to selenium (no idea of cause or effect;-):

             *** BUG ***
             In pixman_region32_init_rect: Invalid rectangle passed
             Set a breakpoint on '_pixman_log_error' to debug

 - [composer.sh](composer.sh) is a wrapper for the above: